Categories: Commerce and business

 Others artists that are familiar with the store echoed my sentiments.
 One would never suspect it

-given how tidy and semi-upscale it looks.
+given how tidy and semi-upscale the store looks.

 Their decision was forthcoming.
 It could have gone either way but